 Room Sanitizer / Janitorial Worker

-We are seeking full-time and part-time applicants for the Room Sanitizer / Janitorial Worker position.
+We are seeking full-time applicants for the Room Sanitizer / Janitorial Worker position.
 Duties include general housekeeping, sanitizing rooms, responding to custodial emergencies, damp moping, vacuuming, and refilling bathroom dispensers.
 Applicants should be able to identify and perform basic assessment of janitorial issues, with good problem-solving skills being essential.
 Other duties might include assisting the maintenance team in areas where qualified.
 This is a physically-intensive position requiring the ability to walk up and down stairs frequently and lifting/moving furniture up to 75lbs.
 Applicants must be able to work on a stepladder and clean overhead.
 This position also requires the ability to work in multiple Portland area facilities.
-The position will work 7:00 AM to 3:30 PM Friday, Saturday, & Sunday with the opportunity to pick up on-call shifts as well.
 All applicants must possess a High School Diploma, or equivalent, and a valid driver’s license.
 Bilingual applicants encouraged to apply.

 We currently have an exciting opportunity to join our team of Residential Counselors at De Paul’s Adult and Youth Residential sites for various shifts.
 Residential Counselors (RCs) play an integral role in De Paul’s residential program by providing oversight and support to clients.
 The RC is responsible for maintaining a safe and therapeutic treatment environment for our clients, demonstrating healthy models of communication, ethics, and professional boundaries.
 Responsibilities include administering medication, assisting with day-to-day activities, and facilitating classes.
 Duties also include monitoring the behavior of our clients and intervening when necessary.
 Candidates must demonstrate strong initiative and problem solving skills, be organized, show attention to detail, and communicate effectively both verbally and in writing.
 Knowledge of substance-use & mental health disorders, intervention strategies and trauma-informed care preferred.
 Previous experience working in a residential setting preferred.
 BA Degree in Psychology or related field preferred.
 Bicultural and bilingual candidates are strongly encouraged to apply.
 We encourage applications from those in recovery, but we require 2+ years of continuous sobriety.